ZhaoYouYa/mylog/codestyle.md

 ```

-`Vue`

-5. if a variable is a 'ref' value. using like `const _name = ref('ZhaoYouya')`, it is similar to variable members in a class.
+5. `[Vue]`if a variable is a 'ref' value. using like `const _name = ref('ZhaoYouya')`, it is similar to variable members in a class.
-6.
-7. usually, a variable name uses CamelCase style, the first letter is not capital. this has a good difference with 'ref' variables.
+6. `[Vue]`usually, a variable name uses CamelCase style, the first letter is not capital. this has a good difference with 'ref' variables.

 ## 4. Function and Lambda